joagre/ratatoskr/ideas/r.md

 ## Enums

 ```
-enums Bonk {
+enum Bonk {
   a
   b
   c
 }
 ```

-Refer to them using:
+Refer to them like this:

 ```
 Bonk:c